All complex problems are solved by sudden epiphany!

 Another has Batman deducing where Count Vertigo's hideout is when Alfred tells him that he soon won't know his right hand from his left.
 Yes, he was confused about which direction Vertigo escaped in because his senses were scrambled, and he had actually gone in the opposite direction Batman had originally thought.

-In yet another (Killer Croc's appearance on the scene), Batman realizes the nature of his foe due to Alfred's offhand comment that he was going to keep dinner in a crock pot to keep it warm.
+In yet another (Killer Croc's appearance on the scene in "Vendetta"), Batman realizes the nature of his foe due to Alfred's offhand comment that he was going to keep dinner in a crock pot to keep it warm.

 In Arthur, Buster Baxter solved a case involving missing quarters thanks to a comment from Alan, a.k.a.
 "Brain".